 How much taco seasoning is in a packet?

-If your recipe calls for one packet of pre-made taco seasoning per pound of meat, this equates to 2-3 tablespoons of your homemade mix.
+If your recipe calls for one packet of pre-made taco seasoning per pound of ground meat, this equates to 2-3 tablespoons of your homemade mix.
 Each manufacturer is different, but this is a general guideline.
 You can always adjust the seasoning to your liking.

 How to store

-You want to store your taco seasoning in an airtight container in a cool, dark place.
+You want to store your taco seasoning in an airtight container in a cool, dry place.
 You can use a zippered plastic bag, but we recommend a glass jar with a lid to keep it fresh longer.

 Don't forget to label and date it!